spendierk/pytket-bricks/make your own PyTKET bricks set/README.md

-# Make your own PyTKET Bricks set
+# Make your own PyTKET bricks set

 Currently, you cannot buy these sets assembled, but you can purchase the bricks and tiles and print the needed stickers.